- Address

 blue, Gram stain, von Kossa calcium, Oil O red, Gordon &

-that are available upon request, please inquire if the
+protocols that are available upon request, please inquire

 Principle and routine stain used in histopathology perform on paraffin or frozen sections.